Follow the step by step process or choose what situation that best describes you:

 How to prepare

-The LSAT website offers a free video entitled “About the LSAT” to familiarize future test-takers with the examination process.
-Additionally, the LSAC (Law School Admission Council) provides free materials at this site to assist test takers in studying for the LSAT.
+The LSAC (Law School Admission Council) provides free test prep materials to assist test takers in studying for the LSAT.
 You might also want to enroll in a LSAT preparation course or seminar in your area:

 LSAT Exam Prep Courses in Florida: